somiyagawa/SINUHE-the-Hierotyper/README.md

 We would like to add you as a team member!

-# :star2: :dizzy:Toolkit for Coptic and Ancient Egyptian  :dizzy: :star2:
+Toolkit for Coptic and Ancient Egyptian

 ## 0. preamble